Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Related Work

 \subsection{Knowledge Distillation}

 Knowledge distillation is an effective approach for compressing models.
-The key is to make a compact student model approximate an over-parameterized teacher model, thereby achieving significant performance improvements \cite{hinton2015distilling}.
-Using a shallow student model instead of a teacher model enables compression and acceleration.
-Sun et al. \cite{sun2020dynamic} employed a pre-trained network for AU detection as the teacher network, extracting knowledge from AUs and transferring it to a shallow student network.
-However, in traditional

-two-stage distillation, designing an appropriate teacher model is challenging.
-Moreover, excellent student models that outperform teacher models are rare due to inefficient knowledge transfer \cite{zhang2019your}.
+The key is to make a compact student model approximate an over-parameterized teacher model, thereby achieving significant performance improvements \citep{hinton2015distilling}.
+Using a shallow student model instead of a teacher model enables compression and acceleration. \cite{sun2020dynamic} employed a pre-trained network for AU detection as the teacher network, extracting knowledge from AUs and transferring it to a shallow student network.
+However, in traditional two-stage distillation, designing an appropriate teacher model is challenging.
+Moreover, excellent student models that outperform teacher models are rare due to inefficient knowledge transfer \citep{zhang2019your}.

-To address the shortcomings of traditional distillation, we employ the self-distillation framework proposed in \cite{zhang2019your}, which adds multiple auxiliary classifiers (AC) to the model.
+To address the shortcomings of traditional distillation, we employ the self-distillation framework proposed by \cite{zhang2019your}, which adds multiple auxiliary classifiers (AC) to the model.
 The deepest part and the shallow part with classifiers are respectively treated as the teacher model and the student model, achieving single-stage self-knowledge distillation (SKD).
 Experimental results show that using SKD improves network performance while maintaining low complexity.